Discover HeatCore AI

 Where real-time monitoring fits (without overclaiming)

-Real-time monitoring (thermography + AI) is best treated as:
+Real-time monitoring (thermography + AI), built on welding camera systems, is best treated as:

 • a 100% coverage process stability layer